Wakatem/EVManager/README.md

-# A test Flet app
+# A Flet app to manage environment variables of different applications

-An example of a minimal Flet app.

 To run the app: